raganwald/raganwald.github.com/_posts/weblog/2008-01-09-prepare-three-envelopes.md

 ---
-title: Billy Martin's Ternary Technique for Managing his Manager
+title: Billy Martin's Management Secret, a Play in Three Acts
 layout: default
 ---

+### the curtain opens on act one

 A software manager is brought into a doomed project.
 It is hopelessly behind, the requirements have changed so often they are now kept on a white board instead of in a document, and the office is wallpapered with Dilbert cartoons.
 She’s replacing the previous manager, who has resigned.